 Chicken Karaage, or Japanese Fried Chicken, is coated in potato starch and double air "fried" to perfection!
 My spicy garlic mayo sauce is a perfect spicy, lemony compliment to the crispy chicken

-Marinate with garlic, ginger, light soy sauce, sake, sesame oil, white pepper, and salt.
-Cover and place in the fridge for 30 minutes to 1 hour.
+Add the chicken to a bowl along with the garlic, ginger, light soy sauce, sake, sesame oil, white pepper, and salt.
+Mix until combined and cover and place in the fridge for 30 minutes to 1 hour to marinate.

-Take 1 cup of potato starch (katakuriko) and dredge chicken.
-Make sure to coat the chicken well ensuring there are no bald spots.
+Add the potato starch to a tray.
+Dredge the chicken in the potato starch, making sure to coat the chicken well ensuring there are no bald spots.
 Shake off any excess potato starch.

 Using a neutral oil spray, spray the tray of your air fryer basket with a layer of oil.
 Carefully place the chicken down on a single layer of the basket and spray the chicken with the neutral oil spray.

-OPTIONAL: Squeeze fresh lemon juice over chicken before serving.
+Squeeze fresh lemon juice over chicken before serving and enjoy!

 Notes